masud29/service_booking_system/README.md

 # Service Booking App

-A full-stack service booking application built with Laravel 12 (Backend) and React + Vite (Frontend).
+Hey there! 👋 This is my service booking application that I built for my portfolio.
+It's a full-stack app with Laravel 12 backend and React frontend.

-## 🚀 Project Overview
+## 🚀 What I Built

-This application allows users to book various services online.
-It features a modern, responsive design with a robust backend API and an intuitive frontend interface.
+This is a complete service booking system where customers can book various services (like plumbing, electrical, cleaning) and admins can manage everything.
+I focused on building a clean, secure, and user-friendly application.

 ## 🛠️ Tech Stack